pgpais/Koala-Boutique-Adventurer/README.md

-# Ye Olde Shop - Adventurer Version
+# Koala Boutique - Adventurer Version

 [Check out the Manager version](https://github.com/pgpais/Ye-Olde-Shop--Parent-), the other part of this game.